• Skip to primary navigation

 I can’t get quite into the spirit of Christmas if I don’t have my cookie box filled to the brim with leckerlis.
 They smell heavenly, they taste incredible, and they even get better over time.
 The longer you keep them, the deeper the flavors of honey and spices will develop.

-Bàsler lackerle (or leckerli) are traditional spiced cookies that originated from Basel in Switzerland.
-They have made their way to Alsace (eastern France) where they are prepared for the year-end celebrations.
-The leckerli recipe that my family has been using for years has been adapted from a baking cookbook called “Bredele et gâteaux de Noël”.
-It’s written by Thierry Kappler and most of the recipes come from historical sources, his mother & grandmother or family friends.
+The leckerli recipe that my family has been using for years has been adapted from a baking cookbook called “Bredele et gâteaux de Noël”, written by Thierry Kappler.
+Most of the recipes come from historical sources, his mother & grandmother, or family friends.
 He has written dozens of cookbooks focused on Alsatian cuisine in the nineties and I have had such a hard time tracking down the ones my dad doesn’t already have in his collection.
-Oh, I wish new editions would get published but I digress!
-Thanks to the spices, orange zest, nuts and a bit of alcohol, leckerlis taste just like Christmas!
-I really love cinnamon but feel free to adjust the amount or type of spices according to your preferences.
+How I wish new editions would get published but I digress!

-When I make these cookies over at my parents, I use the totally legal (cough cough) eau-de-vie that my uncle makes in his basement.
-However, in my own kitchen I never make leckerli with alcohol.
-I don’t drink digestive and I’m always reluctant to buy a whole bottle of alcohol just to use ¼ of a glass.
 So I use milk instead of alcohol for the dough and the leckerli cookies turn out pretty good too!
-However, if you only use milk and no alcool the cookies will be less chewy.
-If you want to avoid this happening, don’t let the dough rest and bake it straight after shaping the rectangle.
+However, if you only use milk and no alcohol the cookies will be less chewy.
+If you want to avoid this happening, don’t let the dough rest and bake it straight after having shaped it into a rectangle.

 leckerli in cookie box

-I have never tried it but I don’t see why you couldn’t turn leckerli into cut-out cookies.
-Chop the almonds (and optional candied fruits) more finely.
+Chop the almonds (and candied fruits if using) more finely.
 Roll the dough on a floured working surface to 5mm (¼ in) thickness.
 Cut out the dough using your favorite Christmasy floured cookie cutter and space out the cookies on two baking sheets lined with parchment paper.
 Bake for 15 min instead of 18 min.
-Then add an extra tablespoon of juice (or water) to the glaze to make it thinner.
+Then add an extra teaspoon of orange juice (or water) to the glaze to make it thinner.
 Glaze the cookies using a pastry brush and place them back in the oven for an additional 2 min.

 Print